cloudposse/packages/docs/targets.md

-scenery                   0.1.5      A Terraform plan output prettifier sentinel                  OBSOLETE   Hashicorp sentinel sentry-cli                1.68.0     A command line utility to work with Sentry. shellcheck                0.7.2      ShellCheck, a static analysis tool for shell scripts shfmt                     3.3.1      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.3.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks
+scenery                   0.1.5      A Terraform plan output prettifier sentinel                  OBSOLETE   Hashicorp sentinel sentry-cli                1.68.0     A command line utility to work with Sentry. session-manager-plugin    1.2.234.0  Plugin for AWS CLI to start and end sessions that connect to managed instances shellcheck                0.7.2      ShellCheck, a static analysis tool for shell scripts shfmt                     3.3.1      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.3.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks